 1. What is the win?

+The first question to ask; what is the expected benefit of investing in this marketing opportunity?
 Why is the ad/campaign, billboard or the hire of a 15-piece marching band being purchased?
 Sounds simple enough, and you may even think that I’m telling you to suck eggs, but you’d be amazed how often this question is failed to be answered correctly.
 Whether it is buying pull-up banners or Facebook ads, here’s why it matters- if you can’t connect the reason for spending the money to a positive impact on your business, not only can’t you be sure it’s providing you value, but it might stop you from taking up a future opportunity that will catapult your brand.

-At the extreme end, not answering this first question correctly could be catastrophic.
+At the extreme end, not answering this first question properly could be catastrophic.
 Importantly you need to make sure the answer points to a bottom-line impact.
 So, double-check your response goes far enough; if your answer to this question is website traffic, I’d suggest it doesn’t.
 Calls or contacts are better, sales and signups are better yet.
 You need to be able to connect the dots, if the answer doesn’t directly point to supporting or solving a business goal or objective, you’ve either not gone far enough with the appropriate answer, or you’ve found a red flag.
 Remember finding red flags isn’t bad, you’ve just saved your money.
 If not – it’s time to ask question 2.

 Pro tip 1